xp44mm/Notebook/ConcurrencyCookbook/11 Functional-Friendly OOP.md

 There are logically two different kinds of events used in .NET, with very different semantics.
 I call these notification events and command events; this isn't official terminology, just some terms that I chose for clarity.
 A notification event is an event that is raised to notify other components of some situation.
 A notification is purely one-way; the sender of the event doesn't care whether there are any receivers of the event.
 With notifications, the sender and receiver can be entirely disconnected.
 Most events are notification events; one example is a button click.

 In contrast, a command event is an event that is raised to implement some functionality on behalf of the sending component.
 Command events aren't “events” in the true sense of the term, though they are often implemented as.NET events.
 The sender of a command must wait until the receiver handles it before moving on.
-If you use events to implement the Visitor pattern, then those are command events.
-Lifecycle events are also command events, so ASP.NET page lifecycle events and many UI framework events, such as Xamarin's Application.PageAppearing, fall into this category.
+If you use events to implement the `Visitor` pattern, then those are command events.
+Lifecycle events are also command events, so ASP.NET page lifecycle events and many UI framework events, such as Xamarin's `Application.PageAppearing`, fall into this category.
 Any UI framework event that is actually an implementation is also a command event (e.g., `BackgroundWorker.DoWork`).

 Notification events don't require any special code to enable asynchronous handlers; the event handlers can be async void and work just fine.
 When the event sender raises the event, the asynchronous event handlers aren't completed immediately, but that doesn't matter because they're just notification events.
 So, if your event is a notification event, the grand total amount of work you need to do to support asynchronous handlers is: nothing.